tharun2107/theraConnectnew/frontend/README.md

-# TheraConnect Frontend
+# Therabee Frontend

-A modern React frontend for the TheraConnect therapy booking platform, built with TypeScript, Vite, and Tailwind CSS.
+A modern React frontend for the Therabee therapy booking platform, built with TypeScript, Vite, and Tailwind CSS.

 ## Features